54

 Over the last 10 years, the number of European bison roaming free across Europe has increased from just over 2500 to 7000 individuals.
 This trend is reflected in Rewilding Europe’s European Rewilding Network, which now includes 13 members engaged in bison reintroduction programmes, distributed right across Europe.

 As the mighty bison – Europe’s largest living land mammal – continues to make a comeback, it is understandably drawing growing numbers of tourists and wildlife enthusiasts.
-This, in turn, is helping to drive the development of nature-based businesses and economies in and around bison rewilding areas.
+This, in turn, is helping to drive the development of nature-based businesses and economies in and around bison rewilding landscapes.

 A case in point: the Southern Carpathians